jsr6720/jsr6720.github.io/_posts/2024-05-19-journaling-why-write.md

 Closing with some humor.
 With my own distortion.

+If Steve Jobs gets to put a dent into the universe, then why not my observations of his dent?
+I was here.
+I saw.

+On the golden records[^voyager] of humanity, having etched perhaps a singular micron is a fun thought.
+Who knows, maybe I'll be the sole surviving record of copper ingots.[^copper]

 But James, digital will go poof one day.
 I know.
 Which is why I wrote this in `plaintext` so I can spool it to pdf and print to paperback and maybe even laser etch into scrap metal and send it to space!

 <img src="/assets/posts-images/xkcd-digitial-data-jrowe.png" width="50%" alt="xkcd 1683 digital data" class="center-img img-stylish"/>

 ---

-## Author's Note

-If Steve Jobs gets to put a dent into the universe, then why not my observations of his dent?
-I was here.
-I saw.

-On the golden records[^voyager] of humanity, having etched perhaps a singular micron is a fun thought.
-Who knows, maybe I'll be the sole surviving record of copper ingots.[^copper]

-## Significant Revisions
+### Significant Revisions

-tags: {{ page.tags | join: ", " }} <!-- todo move this somewhere -->

 - {{ page.date | date_to_string: "ordinal", "US" }} Originally published on [{{ site.url }}]({{ site.url }}) with uid {{ page.uid }}

-## EOF/Footnotes
+### Footnotes

 [^assholes]: For this post, please allow me to set aside serious works documenting atrocities.
 These deserve their own preservation and study far beyond any of my personal ramblings.